SpawncampServers/SpawnCampPZ-Hub/README.md

 ## SpawnCamp — Project Zomboid

-A true PvPvE community.
+A true PvEvP community.
 Play your way — survivor, trader, medic, hunter, builder, bandit, or faction leader.
 The choice is yours.

 **Server Name:**